2013–14 Tunisian Cup

 The 2013–14 Tunisian Cup (Coupe de Tunisie) was the 82nd season of the football cup competition of Tunisia.

 The competition was organized by the Fédération Tunisienne de Football (FTF) and open to all clubs in Tunisia.

 The winner of Tunisian Cup qualifies to 2015 CAF Confederation Cup.
-But since Etoile du Sahel has already qualified for this competition after finishing in the 3rd position in Ligue 1, and CS Sfaxien having already qualified for the 2015 CAF Champions League after finishing 2nd, the qualification for the 2015 CAF Confederation Cup went to the club that finished 4th in Ligue 1, Club Africain.
+But since Étoile du Sahel has already qualified for this competition after finishing in the 3rd position in Ligue 1, and Club Sfaxien having already qualified for the 2015 CAF Champions League after finishing 2nd, the qualification for the 2015 CAF Confederation Cup went to the club that finished 4th in Ligue 1, Club Africain.